aetperf/aetperf.github.io/_posts/2022-02-15-A-Parallel-loops-in-Python-with-Joblib-Parallel.md

 This might be useful when writing a cross-platform library.
 We won't go much into details about how new processes are created with `multiprocessing` in Linux and Windows systems, but [here](https://www.pythonforthelab.com/blog/differences-between-multiprocessing-windows-and-linux/) is for example a post describing this issue, written by Aquiles Carattino on the [pythonforthelab](https://www.pythonforthelab.com/) website.

 The current code is working with `loky` and `multiprocessing` on both Linux and Windows, but this is because it is running in a JupyterLab notebook.
-Recall that it would get trickier for a Python module on Windows with `multiprocessing` to avoid recursive spawning of subprocesses.
+It would get trickier for a Python module on Windows with `multiprocessing` to avoid recursive spawning of subprocesses.

 Also, note that is possible to use the [dask](https://dask.org/) backend on a distributed cluster.